 - In a separate bowl sift flour, baking powder, baking soda, all the spices and salt.
 Mix it well in wet ingredients to form Pumpkin Cookie dough.
 Add in the chocolate chips (saving some for pressing on top after baking).

-- Next roll the into 9 balls, keep them on lined cookie tray and chill them in freezer until your oven preheats.
-Preheat oven to 350 deg F. Flatten the cookies slightly and bake for around 11-13 minutes.
+- Next roll the cookie dough into 1.5 inch balls, keep them on lined cookie tray and chill them in freezer until your oven preheats.
+Preheat oven to 350 deg F. Flatten the cookies slightly and bake for around 11-12 minutes.
 The cookies will look very soft in the centers but don't be tempted to over bake.
 These will set a lot more as they cool down.

 - Take them out and press the remaining choc-chips on top for the looks!
 Allow them to cool down for a few minutes on the sheet.
 And keep for a few hours on wire rack to get even more chewier cookies.